Directly to the content

 • Natto: A traditional Japanese dish made from fermented soybeans, which is particularly rich in MK-7.

-These foods are excellent sources of MK-7 and can help to ensure adequate MK-7 levels in the body.
+These foods are excellent sources of MK-7 and can help ensure adequate MK-7 levels in the body.

 Natto, a Japanese food made from fermented soybeans, is rich in vitamin K